Thomas Hammock

-Thomas Hammock (born July 7, 1981) is the head football coach at Northern Illinois University (NIU).
-Prior to returning to his alma mater in January 2019, he served as the running backs coach for the Baltimore Ravens of the National Football League (NFL) for five seasons from 2014 to 2018.
+Thomas Hammock (born July 7, 1981) is an American football coach.
+He is the running backs coach for the Seattle Seahawks.
+Prior to this, he coached at his alma mater, Northern Illinois University, from January 2019 to February 2026.
+He served as the running backs coach for the Baltimore Ravens of the National Football League (NFL) for five seasons from 2014 to 2018.

 Biography

 A native of Jersey City, New Jersey, Hammock was born on July 7, 1981.
 He attended Bishop Luers High School in Fort Wayne, Indiana before committing to Northern Illinois University (NIU) where he played running back from 1999 to 2002.
 Hammock earned his bachelor's degree in marketing from NIU in 2002, and a master's in educational leadership from the University of Wisconsin–Madison in 2004.
 He and his wife, Cheynnitha, also a NIU alum, have a daughter, Tierra, and a son, Thomas Douglas.

 Playing career

 As a player, Thomas Hammock rushed for 2,432 yards in 32 games under head coach Joe Novak, which ranks 13th all-time at NIU.
 In both his sophomore and junior seasons, Hammock ran for over 1,000 yards, and was named first team CoSIDA Academic All-American.
 To start his senior campaign, Hammock rushed for 172 yards on 38 carries to help propel the Huskies to a 42–41 overtime win over Wake Forest.
 Following the game, however, Hammock noticed that he was having a hard time recovering with symptoms like shortness of breath and chest discomfort.
 Upon visiting several doctors and specialists, Hammock was diagnosed with a heart condition called hypertrophic cardiomyopathy.
 Through the recommendation of doctors, Hammock forwent the remainder of his senior season.
 Then in December 2002, shortly after graduating from NIU, Hammock announced his retirement with one season of eligibility remaining.